hadexversum/HaDeX/README.md

 ### Local instance of HaDeX GUI

-To run HaDeX locally on Windows, install it using Windows binary file: https://sourceforge.net/projects/hadex/files/HaDeX_setup.exe/download
+To run HaDeX GUI locally on Windows, install it using the following binary file: https://sourceforge.net/projects/HaDeX/files/HaDeX_setup.exe/download

 ### Local instance of HaDeX package